concur/developer.concur.com/src/api-guides/travel/hotelservice2/faq.markdown

 ***

-Q: What is the usage of EffectiveDate and ExpireDate
+Q: What is the usage of EffectiveDate and ExpireDate?

 A: When the AvailabilityStatus value is `ChangeDuringStay` the dates are used to indicate the start and end dates for when the rate is in effect.